zimula/Data-Security/README.md

 ## Day 2: Encryption TLS.
 3. Cornerstones og Encryption
-        a.
+    i.
 Confidenciality: Ability to restrict data/ parts of it to some users.
-        b.
-Authenticity: Ability to confirm the the identity of both recipient and data source.
-        c.
-Integrity: Confirm that data has not been interfered with during transfer.
+    ii.
+Authenticity: Ability to confirm the the identity of both recipient and data source. iii.
+Integrity: Confirm that data has not been interfered with during transfer. iv.
-        d.
 Non Repudiation:Data source must not be able to deny that it's the souce.

 3.1.
 Illustration via GnuPG